October 30, 2019 8:37:09 am

 On the show, both Shah Rukh and Gauri narrate the story of how in their early courtship days, she had once come to Mumbai to get away from Shah Rukh because he was too possessive.
 The “king of romance” follows her to Mumbai with a group of friends, scans the city’s beaches for her, and ultimately manages to track her down.
 Very filmy — and downright stalkerish.

 The actor can’t change what he did in the past.
-But when narrating the story in more socially conscious times, the least he can do is mention that stalking is not a valid wooing technique.
+But when narrating the story in more aware times, the least he can do is mention that stalking is not a valid wooing technique.
 Instead, he tells the story smilingly, his dimples a constant parenthesis of “yeah, I was so cute, wasn’t I?”
 No, you weren’t.
 And in a country where Kabir Singh is a popular movie and domestic abuse is among the most widespread crimes, one of our “most cerebral actors” needs to stop glorifying such conduct.

 Joke’s on the American President?